 Landcraps Derogatory word used by the seapeople for the other inhabitants.

-Kittekop Afrikaans for "kitten"; term used for the local genetically modified predators due to their small size and often pretty appearance.
+Kittekop Afrikaans for "kitten"; term used for small but deadly genetically modified predators, introduced from Earth, named due to their small size and often pretty appearance.

 Stinkfishes Derogatory name for the sea people.